ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 Tilemap - object in gdevelop that will use this extension and draw your tiles bsed on adjacent tiles to each tile
 Tile - part of tileset that will build unique part of your image (for example bottom right corner)
 Sub tile - 1/4 part of whole tile
 Tile atlas/atlas image - image containing all your tilesets
+Tile data - ID's and position of all your tiles on your tilemap object

 Ok let's go.